 Club Concorde is a select group of Concorde enthusiasts, comprised mainly of former pilots for the aircraft, it’s flight attendants, and dedicated passengers.
 In over 30 years of service, the airliner was operated by a small cadre of airline personnel who dedicated their career to servicing the turbo-jet airliner.

-Club Concorde recently announced it has secured £120 million in private funding to purchase one of the remaining Concorde’s, and return it to service.
-Club Concorde’s efforts are but the newest chapter in the tale of an aircraft with significant history.
+Club Concorde recently announced it has secured £120 million in private funding to purchase one of the remaining Concordes, and return it to service.
+Club Concorde’s efforts are but the newest chapter in the tale of an aircraft with a significant yet turbulent history.

-Consequently, the aircraft was then restricted to over sea routes, and the UK and France were forced to sell the Concorde’s they produced to their national carriers at a great financial loss.
+Consequently, the aircraft was then restricted to flying exclusively over sea routes.
+As it’s market evaporated overnight, the UK and France were forced to sell the models they produced to British Airways and Air France for a great financial loss.
 What was originally believed to be the next great aviation trend had became an albatross.